 Like other joints in the body, facet joints are covered by cartilage that allows the bones to move next to each other smoothly without friction.
-When these areas are inflamed, the cartilage wears down which causes pain.
+When these areas are inflamed, the bones rub against each other, which causes pain.
 Arthritis of the facet joints carries multiple names for the same condition, including facet joint arthritis, facet joint arthropathy, and spondylosis.

 The Medial Branch Block Procedure

-A Medial Branch Block is a minimally invasive office based procedure.
+A Medial Branch Block is a simple office based procedure.
 It typically takes 10 minutes, and there is no downtime after.
-It can be done with local anesthesia, or intravenous medication for comfort if desired.
+It can be done with local anesthesia, or intravenous sedation for comfort if desired.
+It is generally not painful and well tolerated.
 During a medial branch block, a small needle is inserted next to the involved facet joint with X-ray guidance (fluoroscopy).
 After proper placement of the needle is confirmed, a local anesthetic is injected through the needle.
 This will anesthetize the facet joint and block the pain pathway.
 This will help identify which facet joint is affected, and results in reduction of pain, increase in function and improved quality of life.
 Some patients may feel better right away.
 Patients may return to work the same day or next day.

 How Medial Branch Blocks Work

 The medial branch block interrupts signals from the the medial branch nerve, which communicates with the facets joints.
-The anesthetic agent interrupts the pain signal, reduces inflammation, and numbs the pain temporarily.
+The anesthetic agent interrupts the pain signals, reduces inflammation, and stops the pain.
 The purpose of this procedure is to determine if the pain you are experiencing is caused by the inflammation of the facet joint.
-If this method leads to a short-term relief of pain of at least 70-80%*, one might be considered an ideal candidate for radiofrequency ablation procedure, which would provide long-lasting pain relief.
+If this method leads to a short-term relief of pain of at least 70-80%, one might be considered an ideal candidate for Radiofrequency Ablation procedure, which would provide long-lasting pain relief.

 Medial Branch Blocks for Migraine (Cervicogenic Headache)

 In younger people, chronic headaches frequently occur secondary to disorders of the cervical spine.
-These are not true migraines, as general migraine treatments will not generally abort the headaches.
+These are not true migraines, as general migraine treatments will not abort the headaches.
 An upper cervical facet injection can help diagnose and treat the source of the headaches.
-If you’ve been diagnosed with having chronic migraines and treatment isn’t working, it is possible that the migraine is coming from the cervical spine.
+If you have been diagnosed with having chronic migraines and treatment isn’t working, it is possible that the migraine is coming from the cervical facet joints.
 If a facet injection breaks the pain cycle, the cause of the migraine is likely cervicogenic.
 Once the diagnosis is established, treatment is usually effective at greatly decreasing the duration and intensity of migraines, and improving quality of life.